What is a Deepfake?

 Document incidents (screenshots, timestamps).

-- Making a screenshot, saving a message, and information about who shared them.
-Platforms and authorities almost always require concrete evidence when investigating online bullying and in order to take action against the offender.
+- Take screenshots, save messages, and record information about who shared them.
+Platforms and authorities almost always require concrete evidence to investigate online bullying and take action against the offender.

 Report: